Maruping Lekwene

-Maruping Matthews Lekwene is a South African politician serving as the Northern Cape MEC for Health since June 2020.
+Maruping Matthews Lekwene (born 14 September 1969) is a South African politician serving as the Northern Cape MEC for Health since June 2020.
 He has been a Member of the Northern Cape Provincial Legislature for the African National Congress (ANC) since June 2014.
-He was the Northern Cape MEC for Finance, Economic Development and Tourism from May 2019 until June 2020.
+He was the MEC for Finance, Economic Development and Tourism from May 2019 until June 2020.
 Lekwene is also the provincial chairperson of the South African Communist Party (SACP) and the ANC's deputy provincial secretary.

 Criticism

 In December 2019, Lekwene announced that the trading hours of liquor stores in the Sol Plaatje Local Municipality would be extended during the ANC's 108th birthday celebrations from 8 to 11 January 2020.
 Under this notice, licensed liquor stores could trade for 24-hours during the period of the extension.
 The African National Congress Women's League (ANCWL) criticised this notice and called for it to be revoked.
 Lekwene later reversed the decision.